-Throughout the year we experience a number of holiday seasons, whether this is a romantic filled evening or a week long of eating more sweets than you ever thought were possible, such festivities are followed by waves of what we call emotional buying.
+Throughout the year we experience a number of holiday seasons, from a romantic filled evening to a week long of eating more sweets than you ever thought were possible, and such festivities are followed by waves of what we call ’emotional buying’.

 Maybe someone needs a present for a loved one, or even a new toy for their dog.
-A good salesman knows emotion is the key to any successful conversion, but this particular period is often where people are more susceptible to wild and emotional based purchases.
+A good salesman knows emotion is the key to any successful conversion, but this particular period is often where people are more susceptible to such types of purchases.

 The joy of Christmas for example, often brings out the best in people, it’s a time to celebrate what you have, spend time with loved ones and family, and traditionally…buy each other gifts.

-This is the most magical time of the year (sorry, I had to!).
-Simply because we can capitalize on this period through what is most commonly known as ‘seasonal SEO’
+It’s very easy to capitalize on this period through what is most commonly known as ‘holiday SEO’

-We do this to ensure your webpages are able to rank year after year and continue to grow in authority, without the need to create new content every 12 months for the next holiday sale.
+We do this to ensure your webpages are able to rank year after year and continue to grow in authority, without the need to create new content on a 12 months cycle.

 Firstly you’ll want to review your site to determine if you already have any seasonal based web pages.
 If you do, it’s a great place to start.

 If you have multiple pages, you can review each one to see which of those are performing best.
-Once you have your winner, that will be your foundation for your seasonal SEO.
+Once you have your winner, that will be your foundation for your holiday SEO.